cnoam/spark-course/postgres_in_docker/README.md

 ```
 <hr>
-In postgress AUTOCOMMIT is ON by default, so every insert is committed.
+In postgress AUTOCOMMIT is ON by default, so every insert is committed.<br>
 Disable it by using manual transaction ( add BEGIN )
 or in psql console:

 ```
 bids_db-# \set AUTOCOMMIT off
 bids_db-# \echo :AUTOCOMMIT
 off
 ```

-### Useful (postgres) SQL commands
+### Useful (postgres) SQL commands for your reference
 ```
 \h       help for SQL commands
 TRUNCATE TABLE bids;